• OVERVIEW

 Vision

-We will become nationally recognized as a premier nurse anesthesia program, through innovative instruction, a solid foundation in science-based theories, and translational research.
+We will become nationally recognized as a premier nurse anesthesia program through innovative instruction, a solid foundation in science-based theories, and translational research.

 Values

-The ADNP program and our faculty are led by:
+Doctor of Nursing Practice – Anesthesia program and our faculty are led by:

 • Diversity